 International Host Family Program

 University Writing CenterSt.
 Augustine Hall (University Library), Room 150

 Email: [email protected]

 Location: St. John’s Hall Rooms 104, 105, 106

-Schedule an appointment: Go to MySJU, select the Academics tab, scroll down to "Academic Support Services", "Global Language & Culture Center" and click on the "Make an appointment" link.
+Schedule an appointment: Go to St. John's SignOn, select Resources and then Academic, scroll down to Other Ressources and then "Global Language & Culture Center" and click on the "Make an appointment" link.
 Create your account to log in and make your appointment.

 Chiang Ching Kuo Hall (CCK)

 Email: [email protected]